The Being (Jackie Kong, 1983)

 The subplots are equally strange.
 We are told that radioactive waste is being dumped into the town's water supply.
 This introduces us to Martin Landau's energy specialist character who is constantly re-assuring the public that this is all totally fine and no harm can come from this.
 It is clear we should not trust him.
 We then have the Mayor's wife's anti-smut campaign, aimed at a soon to be built massage parlour.
-Landau's dodgy science expert appears at one of these protests, seemingly trying to distract attention form the radiation to what he refers as the "real contamination".
-The mayor, who is frequently seen buddying up to Landau, wants to cover up any and all potential trouble because, like the Mayor of I, he has some plans he doesn't want scuppered.
+Landau's dodgy science expert appears at one of these protests, seemingly trying to distract attention from the radiation to what he refers as the "real contamination".
+The mayor, who is frequently seen buddying up to Landau, wants to cover up any and all potential trouble because, like the Mayor in Jaws, he has some plans he doesn't want scuppered.
 Unlike the Mayor in Jaws he's worried solely about potato sales.
 Yes, potatoes.
 In short, these three set up an unholy trinity, working together and representing cynical capitalism, moral hypocrisy and corruption.
 And none of these plots go anywhere.

 The Mayor drives off when he sees his house attacked by the creature, leaving his wife to be killed.
-We never see him again, not find out how many potatoes he sold.
+We never see him again, nor find out how many potatoes he sold.
 Aside from the soon-to-be massage parlour setting the stage for a death scene the porn angle is never mentioned again.
 I mean all it would have taken is a the Mayor to slip on a potato while running from the creature, or one of the protagonists to be sex positive.
 But no, these threads just vanish with their characters.

 Most perplexing of all is that the key radiation subplot is never actually resolved.
 Landau appears at regular points claiming the water is safe, even going as far as to camp out by the water and drink the water on live TV.
 And y'know what?
 He's never challenged.
 At no point do we get any confirmation that the water is contaminated and that it is the cause for the beast.
 So, basically, Landau's scientist is 100% right.
 And then, despite being set up as the antagonist, just starts helping out the good guys about 30 minutes before the end.